Israeli Troops Enter Southern Lebanon, Assure US of ‘Limited’ Invasion

 Israel insists raids are targeting ‘Hezbollah infrastructure’

-In the clearest sign yet that an Israeli invasion of Lebanon is about to occur, US officials say that Israel has informed them today that they are planning an “imminent ground invasion” of their neighbor to the north.
+US officials say that Israel has informed them today that they are planning an “imminent ground invasion” of their neighbor to the north.
+They further have begun the operation, and are promising the US that the invasion is to be “limited.”

-The international community has been scrambling for months to try to secure a ceasefire which would prevent Israel from invading Lebanon.
+The international community, including the US, has been scrambling for months to try to secure a ceasefire which would prevent Israel from invading Lebanon.
 Hezbollah has tied the ceasefire closely to reaching a similar deal in Israel’s ongoing invasion of the Gaza Strip.
 Israeli officials seem to have taken little out of the pushes for a deal, and have long talked up the need for a ground invasion.

 It is not clear how broad an Israeli invasion of Lebanon would be, but most countries have been strongly urging their citizens to flee the country as soon as possible to avoid casualties.
 Large numbers of Lebanese have also fled into Syria to avoid the invasion.